 A Quick Service intervention can be provided by an authorized Service Center or a Quick-Service-level point of sale.
 It mainly involves battery replacements, water-resistance tests, strap replacements, bracelet length adjustments, and timesetting for simple and complicated watches.

 - Partial maintenance covers all interventions that do not require the disassembly of the movement.

 - for the movement: complete disassembly, inspection of all parts, replacement of worn parts, cleaning, assembly, lubrication, calibration, adjustment of dial and hands, complete test procedure.

 - for the case (and bracelet): cleaning, replacement of all case seals, water-resistance test in air and under water (where applicable).
 Repairs if necessary and polishing if requested by the customer.

 The maintenance and repair procedures are subject to the same quality control benchmarks that apply to the watch manufacturing process.

-Patek Philippe’s maintenance services are covered by a one-year warranty within the entire network of authorized Service Centers.
+Patek Philippe’s maintenance services are covered by a two-year warranty within the entire network of authorized Service Centers.
 The Patek Philippe warranty expires if interventions are performed by unauthorized third parties.